aronsky/esphome-components/components/ble_adv_controller/README.md

 ## Goal and requirements
 The goal of this component is to build a hardware proxy [ESPHome based](https://esphome.io/) in between Home Assistant and Ceiling Fans and Lamps controlled using Bluetooth Low Energy(BLE) Advertising.
 If your Ceiling Fan or lamp is working with one of the following Android App, then you should be able to control it:
-* LampSmart Pro or FanLamp Pro (tested against Marpou Ceiling Light / IRALAN Lamp and Fan)
+* LampSmart Pro or FanLamp Pro (tested against Marpou Ceiling Light / IRALAN Lamp and Fan / AQUBT Ceiling Fans)
 * ZhiJia (tested against aftermarket LED drivers)

 This component is an [ESPHome external component](https://esphome.io/components/external_components.html).
 In order to use it you will need to have: